harlan-zw/harlanzw.com-vitepress/app/open/index.md

 # Open Blog

-This website is open, that means all code and data will be publicly available (minus email subscriber emails).
+This website is open, that means all code and data will be publicly available (minus newsletter subscriber emails).

 - Blog code is on Github: [harlanzw.com](https://github.com/loonpwn/harlanzw.com)
 - Analytics powered by Panelbear: [see data](https://app.panelbear.com/share/4fDa4dnKGsyhrVn2JdgP48/)